lanceman2/quickstream/README.md

 quickstream.

-### Work
+### work/flow

-We adopted the term work function from GNU radio, through quickstream only has one work function prototype.
+In quickstream the flow() function is some-what analogous GNU radio's work() function.
+We say some-what because in quickstream we have other events and corresponding functions that cause block module function's to do work.
+In quickstream flow() is the work that is done to feed the data into the stream buffers.
+In quickstream blocks can also do work do to events that are not due to changes in the stream buffers, like file I/O and OS (operating system) signal events.

 ### Controller

 or controller block.
 A controller is plugin block module that does not have stream data input or stream data output is called a controller block or controller for short.
-The controller's work function, if it exists, will only be triggered by the state of OS (operating system) file descriptors or from other callbacks in this block which queue a work call.
+The controller has no flow() function.
+The controllers flow-time working functions are not directly caused by stream buffer flows.

 ### Filter

 or filter block.
-A filter is a plugin block module that reads input and/or writes outputs.
+A filter is a plugin block module that reads input and/or writes outputs in the stream via a flow() function.

 ### Source

 or source filter block.
 A source is a plugin filter block module that has no inputs and one or more outputs.
+Source block's flow() calls are triggered by like file I/O and OS (operating system) signal events.

 ### Sink